Error correction in short time steps during the application of quantum gates: Mathematical formulation

 where the error superoperator $\mathcal{E}_S (t)$ acts on the density matrix according to:

 The second term on the right-hand side of Eq.~(\ref{evolution2}) represents how the system evolves when it is subject only to the gate Hamiltonian $H_S$.
 Therefore, the superoperator $\mathcal{E}_S (t)$ represents the errors that occur, with a probability proportional to $\lambda^2 t^2$, while the gate is being applied.
 However, this superoperator depends on the type of the gate.
-An arbitrary quantum code should not be designed to fix every kind of error, just those that occur with a probability of the order of $\lambda^2$ when the qubit is in the memory.
-As our objective is to avoid the impractical case where a different code is used for each gate applied, the errors that occur during the gate must be of the same type as those that occur.
+An arbitrary quantum code should not be designed to fix every kind of error, just those that occur with a probability proportional to $\lambda^2$ when the qubit is in the memory.

+As our objective is to avoid the impractical case where a different code is used for each gate applied, the errors that occur during the gate must be of the same type as those that occur in the memory.
 The latter will be denoted by the superoperator $\mathcal{E}_0(t)$, which is the same as $\mathcal{E}_S(t)$, but with the gate Hamiltonian $H_S$ set to zero: